dataforseo/TypeScriptClient/docs/classes/BacklinksDomainPagesSummaryLiveItem.md

 > **`optional`** **referring\_domains\_nofollow**: `number`

-number of domains pointing at least one nofollow link to the target
+number of domains pointing at least one nofollow link to the page

 #### Implementation of